This post may contain affiliate sales links. Please read my disclosure policy.

 Also, keep in mind that your homemade pizza dough was coated in olive oil before being left to rise.
 It still should have some residual olive oil on it before it goes onto the grill.
 If there isn’t very much olive oil on your pizza dough, add a little extra.
 This will act as extra nonsticking insurance.

-Use my other pizza recipes as inspiration for your next Grilled Pizza Concoction!
+Now that you are hooked on grilling pizza, use my other pizza recipes as inspiration for your next grilled pizza concoction!

-- Country BBQ Chicken Pizza– one of my favorites!!
-Topped with chicken, BBQ sauce, fresh corn, bacon, red onion and topped with a smokey ranch sauce after baking.
+- Country BBQ Chicken Pizza – one of my favorites!
+Topped with chicken, BBQ sauce, fresh corn, bacon, red onion with a smoky ranch sauce after baking.
 HEAVEN.

 - 1 recipe pizza dough